I have been wanting to write about Critical Race Theory because there seems to be a lot of controversy around the issue lately.

 Also when I was young, I went to private school that was 99% white.
 One time I heard one of the leaders of this school joke to one of the other leaders of the school that biracial children looked weird.
 This was in public, in ear shot of dozens of students.
 They both laughed at his comment.
 I felt troubled.
 (By the way, other people in this school taught me good critical thinking skills that enabled me to critique what I heard these men joking about.)

-One time, one of my church friends told me she wanted to date an African-American friend at school.
+And one time, one of my church friends told me she wanted to date an African-American friend at school.
 But her father told her she wasn’t allowed to date African-American or black men.

 When I was a little older, I started noticing that a lot of neighborhoods, churches, and schools were all or mostly white.
 And this started to bother me.